dancryer/PHPCI/README.rst

 ---------------------

 We highly recommend you that you download the packaged version of this distribution.
-If you still want to use Git, your are on your own.
+If you still want to use Git, you are on your own.

 Run the following commands: